legendarycode3/onchain-betting-contract/README.md

     * Revert and custom error validation.
     * Access control testing.
     * Edge case and security testing.
-    * Verification of expected reverts Verification of expected reverts
+    * Verification of expected reverts and invalid interactions.

 ## 🌐Technical Stack (Technologies Used)